althea-net/rita-installer/README.md

 curl 127.0.0.1:4877/exits/sync -H "Content-Type:application/json" -d '\{"url": "https://somewhere.safe"\}
 ```

-## Setting up an Althea node
+## Setting up an Rita node

-An Althea client/relay node will pass traffic for other users on the mesh
+A Rita client/relay node will pass traffic for other users on the network
-as well as provide secure internet acces over the mesh from a configured lan
+as well as provide secure internet acces over the network from a configured lan
 port.
 This also includes gateway functionality if you include an external_nic
 in the profile.